 City: Columbia Heights

 Type: MWMO Capital Project

 Partners: City of Columbia Heights, Columbia Heights Public Library, HGA Architects

 Projects and Outreach Director

 The Columbia Heights Library Planning Committee’s vision for their new library included visible stormwater features that would reduce pollution and help educate visitors.
 The City of Columbia Heights approached the MWMO for a grant to fund the installation of several treatments, including permeable pavers, a tree trench and biofiltration basins with native plantings.

-Located on a visible stretch of Central Avenue, the site will feature interpretive signs that illustrate how the stormwater features work.
-The library plans to incorporate the signage into an integrated pre-kindergarten curriculum that will help support the MWMO’s education and outreach goals.
+Located on a visible stretch of Central Avenue, the site features interpretive signs that illustrate how the stormwater features work.
+The library incorporated the signage into an integrated pre-kindergarten curriculum designed to help support the MWMO’s education and outreach goals.